Kiwix JS Windows

 Privacy policy

-When installed, Kiwix JS Windows works offline, and does not collect or record any of your personal data.
+When installed, Kiwix JS PWA works offline, and does not collect or record any of your personal data.
 It only remembers your browsing history for the duration of a session (for the purpose of returning to previously viewed pages).
 This history is lost on exiting the app with the optional exception of the last-visited page.

 If you access this app from a secure web server (e.g. the PWA server), it will only work offline if your browser is capable of installing a Service Worker (note that on iOS devices, ServiceWorker mode only works in Safari).
 If you install, bookmark or add the PWA version to your home screen, then it will work offline (if ServiceWorker Mode is available), but note that by design any PWA will periodically check the PWA server (in this case, https://pwa.kiwix.org/), if it is available, to check for an updated Service Worker.